 They needed a family gathering apparent upstairs.
 The front-facing area for daily meals and everyday master bedroom suite was large interaction.
-The new kitchen enough - but the master bathshould be equipped with a gas room could only be accessed range, a wine refrigerator and gen- through a closet/changing area, and the plan lacked a walk-in closet and privacy.
-Adding to the inconvenience, the only shower Katy Hollis said.
-"I thought that we room was one flight down, on the four, easy access to the butler's Andre in the newly remodeled family room.
+The new kitchen enough - but the master bathshould be equipped with a gas room could only be accessed through a closet/changing area, and the plan lacked a walk-in closet and privacy.
+Adding to the inconvenience, the only shower available for second floor guest Katy Hollis said.
+"I thought that we room was one flight down, on the cess in motion.
+"We saw the mal entertainment needs," Mitchell said.
+"Situating the TV in the newly remodeled basement allowed us to fully convert the familv room into a more formal living room and eliminate the marginally useful sitting room.